Apple Cake layers:

 - Small piping bag & tip – this set has been one of my favorites!

 - 2-3 red apples of your choice – I used Pink Lady apples

-- 1 container of dipping caramel (or bag of caramels to melt down) – I found homemade caramel sauce a little to thin for dipping apples
+- Caramel apple dipping kit (or bag of caramels to melt down) – I found homemade caramel sauce a little to thin for dipping apples

 - skewer for dipping apple in caramel